Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Step 3: Choosing the right drill bit and tap

-Working with cast iron?
+Working with Can You Drill and Tap Cast Iron?
 Make sure to choose the correct drill bit and tap!
-HSS or cobalt is best for durability.
+High-Performance Cobalt Bitis best for durability.
 Step drill bits can be convenient, if you need multiple hole sizes.
 Match your tap to the size of your hole.
 Check thread pitch for compatibility and secure connections.
 Remember: precision and patience are key!

 Step 4: Drilling the pilot hole